 What two small trees would be appropriate for our backyard in Rockland County?

-selecting two smallish trees for our back yard in Rockland County We'd like to add two smallish trees to our back year.
+We'd like to add two smallish trees to our back year.
 I've done some research but would appreciate your any your expert thoughts.
 My main concern is choosing plants which will remain healthy--free of pests and diseases and not be too short-lived (like the Redbud we just lost).
 Both trees will be in full sun, and our soil is heavy.
 One tree will be in area which often remains wet for a few months in spring.
 (American holly and Ilex verticillata are thriving in this spot).
 I've narrowed our choices down to: - Amelanchier 'Autumn Brilliance' - Acer griseum - Stewartis pseodocamellia A related question: We have a lot of Junipers.
 Does this put our Amelanchier at risk because Juniper is a host for rust?
-Thank you very much for any help you can offer.

 Answer